top of page

 Training & Education

-We are fortunately able to provide a number of training courses that are relevant for aquatic restoration in Nova Scotia.
+We are fortunately able to provide a number of training courses on that are essential for aquatic restoration in Nova Scotia.
+Courses are provided on behalf of Adopt-a-Stream.

 DSC05187.jpg